Eating Grapefruit during Pregnancy – Is It Safe?

 How to Prepare

 Put all the ingredients in a blender, and switch it on until the consistency of the mixture is smooth and creamy.
 If you want it to be less thick, add ice or water.
-For sweetening the mixture, add apples or bananas.
+To sweeten the mixture, add apples or bananas.

 Grapefruit is one of the best fruits for a pregnant woman to consume, as it has a range of essential nutrients that benefit both the mother and the growing child.
 However, you must take care not to consume it in excess.